Nick was a founding director of Open Road. He has over 20 years of experience in the corporate affairs world.

 Andy joined Open Road in September 2011 as a consultant.

-He began his career five years ago working for the Liberal Democrats, scoring success in a number of local election campaigns before moving to the marketing department at Amnesty International UK.
+He began his career seven years ago working for the Liberal Democrats, scoring success in a number of local election campaigns before moving to the marketing department at Amnesty International UK.

-In the last 18 months he worked on several high profile not-for-profit campaigns including Power2010 and Yes to Fairer Votes where he was responsible for a team of staff delivering the ‘Yes2AV’ regional activism and media effort.
+Prior to joining Open Road he worked on several high profile not-for-profit campaigns, including Power2010 and Yes to Fairer Votes, where he was responsible for a team of staff delivering the regional campaigns and media effort.

 He has a broad range of experience covering digital communications, advocacy, media and direct marketing.